 - Transition zone(s): 186,529 ha (460,923 acres)

-The Darién Biosphere Reserve contains a wide range of habitats: sandy beaches, rocky coasts, mangroves, freshwater marshes, palm forest swamps and lowland and upland moist tropical forest.
+The Darién Biosphere Reserve contains a wide range of habitats: sandy beaches, rocky coasts, mangroves, freshwater marshes, palm forest swamps, and lowland and upland moist tropical forests.

 Darién forests have been characterized by scientists as the most diverse ecosystems of tropical America and are still relatively undisturbed.

 Major habitats and land cover types: